Roy Sáenz

-Roy Francisco Sáenz Acuña (born 5 December 1944, in Limón) is a retired Costa Rican football player, who used to play as a striker.
+Roy Francisco Sáenz Acuña (born 5 December 1944) is a retired Costa Rican football player, who used to play as a striker.

 Club career

 Sáenz made his Primera División debut for Barrio México and played a major part of his career for Alajuelense.
-He was top scorer of the Primera División twice, in 1969 and 1971 and totalled 168 goals in the Costa Rica Primera División in 363 matches.
-He scored a total of 234 goals in all competitions. (league, cup, national team and internal club matches) He won two league titles with and scored 84 goals for Liga, ranking him 3rd on the club's all-time goalscorers list.
+He was the top scorer of the Primera División twice, in 1969 and 1971 and totalled 168 goals in the Costa Rica Primera División in 363 matches.
+He scored a total of 234 goals in all competitions. (league, cup, national team and internal club matches) He won two league titles and scored 84 goals for Liga, ranking him 3rd on the club's all-time goalscorers list.

 Sáenz had a short spell abroad with Salvadoran side Universidad and retired in 1980.

 International career

 Saéz was also part of the Ticos, playing 27 games and scoring 12 goals.
 He represented his country in 4 FIFA World Cup qualification matches and scored during the 1969 CONCACAF Championship.